AdityaDKale/AlgoTradeGUI/README.md

    ```

-2. Configure API keys: Rename `config_sample.py` to `config.py` and fill in your API keys for data retrieval.
+2. Configure API keys: Fill your API keys into UserInfo.py file for data retrieval.

 ## Usage